Disabling the 'Check Engine' Light

 So, years later my Explorer is still going strong, recently passed the new Texas emissions tests and passed the California emissions test 4 years ago when I moved there for about a year.
 It runs very good with no other perceptible problems other than the check engine light stays on most of the time.
 I can reset it by removing the battery terminal and it will stay off about 75 miles and then comes back on again.

 How can I disable the check engine light without spending a fortune on special tools?.
 I am willing to take the risk and the responsibility for doing so and know the emissions are within Texas standards.
 My Explorer has a tach, oil pressure, water temp and ammeter gauge and I really don't need a silly light telling me something may be wrong when, if there is, it doesn't affect anything important.
-By the way, I have put over 80,000 miles on it since the check engine light first came on in November, 1998
+By the way, I have put over 80,000 miles on it since the check engine light first came on.

 Hank of Dallas, Texas

 Other than removing the bulb, there is no way to disable the check engine light.
 In fact, the new emissions tests in California will do a ECU scan.
 If it comes up with a MIL (malfunction indicator light AKA check engine light) as being active, you will fail regardless of what comes out of your tailpipe.

 There is a reason that light is on.
 Something is broke.
 Driving it for years is not helping your cause or our environment at all.
 Back when your car was under warranty, the dealer should not have charged you a red cent to correct an issue that caused the check engine light to come on.
 Those problems are covered under the mandatory 100,000 mile emissions warranty as mandated by the USEPA.

 Have a car care question?
 Visit our automotive center and see if we've already answered it or a similar question.

 Also In This Week's Issue

 - 5 ways your house can make you go broke